 Note: Google or any other search engine, does not index YouTube’s automatic captions.
 This is why you must invest in getting your captions and subtitles done by professionals.

 Had she added multilingual subtitles, the results would have been excellent!

 4. Subtitles help your YouTube viewers comprehend & learn better.

 There are many research articles available online that suggest that learning happens best in one’s native language.
 If you or your brand create learning material for YouTube, subtitles are essential.
 Along with audio-visual content, subtitles add a text component to your videos.
 It helps your viewers comprehend and grasp the information well.
 It goes without saying that when your viewers learn better, they are more likely to watch the video till the end and engage with it later.

 A lot of brands are promoting learning via subtitles.
 For instance, Netflix recently launched its Google Chrome extension called Learning Languages with Netflix.

 If you are studying a language or wish to learn a foreign language, this extension helps improve your understanding of the language while watching Netflix movies and series.
 You will be able to see the subtitles in two languages.
-Say, you are a native Spanish speaker who wishes to improve their spoken English.
+Say, you are a native Spanish speaker who wishes to improve your spoken English.
 You can see and compare the subtitles in Spanish and English.
-There’s a pop-dictionary that helps you learn more about important English words in a particular subtitle segment.
+There’s a pop dictionary that helps you learn more about important English words in a particular subtitle segment.